Riddick Bowe vs. Michael Dokes: The Fight

 Bowe came out firing early, constantly hammering Dokes with powerful combinations.
-Midway through the first round, Bowe scored a knockdown after a three-punch combination knocked Dokes into the ropes, which prevented him from hitting the canvas.
-After taking the referee's standing eight count, Dokes was allowed to continue the fight but was met with a relentless assault from Bowe, who was able to get Dokes up against the ropes and continuously batter Dokes with multiple-punch combinations which Dokes did not counter.
-Referee Joe Santarpia stepped in and stopped the fight at 2:19 of the first round, awarding Bowe a technical knockout victory.
-The decision did not sit well with Dokes or his trainers, who argued with Santarpia to no avail, and Dokes continued to protest the stoppage in the ring afterward.
+Midway through the first round, Bowe landed a three-punch combination that knocked Dokes back into the ropes; since the ropes prevented Dokes from hitting the canvas, this was scored a knockdown and referee Joe Santarpia administered a standing eight count.
+Santarpia later said that, when he examined Dokes, he had "glassy" eyes, but he allowed the former champion to continue.

+Bowe resumed the assault, backing Dokes into the ropes again and hitting him with a series of power punches.
+Dokes made little to no effort to counter the hard shots from Bowe, and Santarpia decided to call a halt to the proceedings at the 2:19 mark.
+Bowe was awarded the victory by technical knockout; this was the eleventh time he had knocked an opponent out in the first round, and was also the first time that a heavyweight championship fight had only gone one round since Mike Tyson vs. Carl Williams in 1989.

 The crowd inside Madison Square Garden met the decision with chants of “bullshit” and gave a mixed reaction toward Bowe for his victory, with the HBO crew questioning whether or not Dokes really deserved a chance to fight Bowe.

-After the fight, Dokes called the decision “the worst officiating” he had ever seen and remarked that Santarpia had not even stopped to ask him if he was hurt, calling for an investigation into the decision.
-Santarpia, meanwhile, countered by saying that Dokes’ eyes were “glassy” when he counted the original knockdown and he had not put up much of a fight, citing the multiple combinations Bowe landed; Santarpia counted twenty consecutive shots landed by the champion that went without Dokes trying to defend himself.
+Dokes, who protested the decision to stop the fight for several minutes afterward, called the decision “the worst officiating” he had ever seen and remarked that Santarpia had not even stopped to ask him if he was hurt, calling for an investigation into the decision.
+Santarpia, meanwhile, said that Dokes had, by his count, taken twenty consecutive punches from Bowe without putting up any defense.

 Bowe, perhaps unsurprisingly, agreed with Santarpia’s call; in fact, he actually believed that Santarpia had let the overmatched former champion fight too long and that he might have killed him in the ring if the fight had not been stopped when it had been.
 On the HBO broadcast, George Foreman seemed to echo this, saying that he was surprised the fight went as long as it did and that Santarpia had given Dokes more than enough of a chance to prove he could defend himself from Bowe.
 Furthermore, the punch statistics from the fight bore this out; Dokes only managed to land twelve of the twenty-five punches he threw, nine of which were jabs.
 Bowe, meanwhile, landed a total of fifty-five punches, thirty-seven of which were scored as power shots.